 For example, ask them if they ever woke up, showered, skipped breakfast, and rushed to work.
 They may have felt tired and hungry, which showed in their work performance.

-The action of preparation is very critical to their success.
-It helps them achieve the desired results much faster, rather than simply "going with the flow."
+Preparation is critical to success.
+It helps one achieve the desired results, faster.

 LEARNING OBJECTIVE 2: PRESENTATION

 WHY IS PERSONAL PRESENTATION IMPORTANT?